marshmallow-code/webargs/docs/index.rst

 webargs
 *******

-`Webargs is a Python utility library for parsing HTTP request arguments, with built-in support for popular web frameworks, including Flask and Django.`
+`webargs is a Python utility library for parsing HTTP request arguments, with built-in support for popular web frameworks, including Flask and Django.`

 Release v\ |version|. (:ref:`Changelog <changelog>`)